The Gravity effect lets you define the gravity of the particle system.

 |Apply Gravity between Particles (Relative Gravity)||

-Relative Gravity will apply gravity between each particle taking their masses into account.
+Applies gravity between each particle, taking their masses into account.
 The mass of the particle can be specified at emission time via the Sprite or Image Emitter.

 |Relative Gravity Magnitude||

-Adjust the amount of gravity that will be applied between particles.
+Adjust the amount of gravity applied between particles.

 |Relative Gravity Epsilon||

-The acceleration falls off the further the particles get away from each other, but when the particles are very close to each other, the acceleration becomes very high - so you should define a small region around the particles so that they never actually touch.
+The acceleration falls off the further the particles get from each other.
+When the particles are very close to each other, the acceleration becomes very high, so you should define a small region around the particles so they never actually touch.

 |Relative Gravity Maximum Distance||

 Adjusts the radius beyond which particles do not affect each other.